-A divorce is a type of family law case.
-The Law Office of Bryan Fagan, PLLC are family law attorneys.
-However, a divorce is more personal than a personal injury case and often has more moving pieces when it comes to property and finance than a complicated business transaction.
+A divorce is a family law case—the Law Office of Bryan Fagan, PLLC, our family law attorneys.
+However, a divorce is more personal than a personal injury case and often has more moving pieces regarding property and finance than a complicated business transaction.
 With that said, you and your spouse will have intimate knowledge of your circumstances better than any other person.
 That's a good thing, too.
-With as many moving pieces as there are in your life how can you expect a stranger to be able to produce a more sensible and logical outcome than when you and your spouse put your heads together?
+With as many moving pieces as there are in your life, how can you expect a stranger to be able to produce a more sensible and logical outcome than when you and your spouse put your heads together?

-Despite the fact that nobody knows your life and marriage better than you and your spouse, parties to divorce cases ask judges to have the final say on their lives with regularity.
-The judge will have a relatively short amount of time with which to listen to evidence in order to make a decision one way or another.
+Even though nobody knows your life and marriage better than you and your spouse, parties to divorce cases ask judges to have the final say on their lives with regularity.
+The judge will have a relatively short amount of time to listen to the evidence to make a decision one way or another.
 That decision will stay in effect until you or your spouse attempt to modify it in the future.
-Explain to me again how this judge is better suited to make a decision about your life than you are?
+Again, explain to me how this judge is better suited to decide your life than you are?

 Keep in mind also that not only will your divorce case determine the outcome of a protracted legal battle, but it can also impact your relationship with your spouse moving forward.
-If you have children with your spouse you will be co-parenting with him or her in the future to one degree or another.
-If you do not have children it could be that you are ordered to pay spousal support which requires at least some contact on occasion I would imagine.
-Either way- the way you treat your spouse during the divorce will impact the way he treats you afterwards and vice versa.
+If you have children with your spouse, you will be co-parenting with them in the future to one degree or another.
+If you do not have children, it could be that you are ordered to pay spousal support, which requires at least some contact on occasion, I would imagine.
+Either way, how you treat your spouse during the divorce will impact how he treats you afterward and vice versa.
 As such, wouldn't it make sense to attempt to meet each other halfway on as many issues as possible?

-If you are a business owner and have been involved in lawsuits or are a doctor and have been sued for malpractice then you have experience dealing with cases and courtrooms.
-Your experience in those areas will do little to prepare you for a divorce, however.
-In a divorce your relationship with the person on the other side of the case is more intimate and more unique than any business owner-client relationship or even a doctor-patient relationship.
-Do not underestimate the effect that your willingness to negotiate can have in a positive way, or how you unwillingness to meet your spouse in the middle can have in a negative way.
+If you are a business owner and have been involved in lawsuits or are a doctor and sued for malpractice, you have experience dealing with cases and courtrooms.
+However, your experience in those areas will do little to prepare you for a divorce.
+In a divorce, your relationship with the person on the other side of the case is more intimate and unique than any business owner-client relationship or even a doctor-patient relationship.
+Do not underestimate the effect that your willingness to negotiate can have positively or how your unwillingness to meet your spouse in the middle can have negatively.

-If you all are not able to negotiate and settle your case it will end up going before a judge in a contested trial.
-This trial means that information (evidence) will be presented to a judge to assist him or her in making a decision on the contested issues in your case.
+If you all cannot negotiate and settle your case, it will end up going before a judge in a contested trial.
+This trial means that information (evidence) will be presented to a judge to assist them in deciding on the contested issues in your case.
 Your personal information (much of it not pleasant to discuss) will be brought up and discussed in public.
-It is possible that the outcome of your divorce could be exactly what you want it to be but that is unlikely.
-More likely is that your spouse and you will both walk away from the divorce feeling like your concerns were not sufficiently addressed.
-Your perfect outcome is a pipedream, but you will spend real world dollars in order to get to that point.
+It is possible that the outcome of your divorce could be exactly what you want it to be, but that is unlikely.
+More likely is that you and your spouse will both walk away from the divorce feeling like your concerns were not sufficiently addressed.
+Your perfect outcome is a pipedream, but you will spend real-world dollars to get to that point.

 Prioritize your goals before beginning the divorce